gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Saedanne squeezed Erileine.
 "What happened?
 How did you get here?"

 "I don't know," Erileine said, her voice muffled by her mother's shoulder.
-"We were up at the peak, and---" She *wasn't* going to cry.
+"We were up at the peak, and—" She *wasn't* going to cry.

 "Wait."
 Her mother looked past her at her husband.
 "Where's Gaeston?
 Where's the bookster?"